MrDham/OpenTheremin_V4_with_MIDI/README.md

 Without entering into too much detail here, the theremin being monophonic, it simply needs to use one of the Member Channels (e.g. Channel 2 for the Lower Zone) and to have Pitch Bend Range set to 48 to be able to control properly a MPE synth.

-### Audio output

-Audio processing from antennas to output jack, including volume and pitch pots, LEDs and button functions, is exactly the same as in open theremin V4.
-You can play the Audio and control MIDI devices side by side.

-### CV GATE

-CV GATE processing from antennas to output jack is the same as in classic open theremin V4.
-I just increased precision of associated mathematics to follow more accurately audio and MIDI frequency so as you can control your analog devices and MIDI devices side by side.

 ### Calibration and configuration saving

-You can perform calibration with or without saving your configuration (in both cases antenna are calibrated).
-If you save calibration, it will persist after Power OFF-ON cycle.
+You can perform calibration with or without saving your configuration (in both cases antennas are calibrated).
+If you save a configuration, it will persist after Power OFF-ON cycle.

 How to save configuration during calibration: